Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equalized Odds in Rankings

 \section{Equalized Odds in Rankings}

 Equalized odds (\textit{EOdds}) is a fairness definition which extends equality of opportunity.
-In the context of binary classification, \citet{Hardtetal_NIPS2016} defines equalized odds as follows. \begin{definition}[\EOdds in classification] A binary predictor satisfies equalized odds with respect to a (protected) characteristic $C$ and (decision) $\hat{Y}$ if
+In the context of binary classification, \cite{Hardtetal_NIPS2016} defines equalized odds as follows. \begin{definition}[\EOdds in classification] A binary predictor satisfies equalized odds with respect to a (protected) characteristic $C$ and decision $\hat{Y}$, if $\hat{Y}$ is independent of $C$ given $Y$, that is, $\Prob(\hat{Y}=1 \mid C=c_1,Y=y) = \Prob(\hat{Y}=1 \mid C=c_2,Y=y)$ for all $c_1, c_2 \text{ and } y \in \{ 0,1\}$. \end{definition} Similarly to the \EOpp definition, the \EOdds definition can be naturally extended to handle the ranking case, where ranks are assigned according to a scoring function $s(X)$.